 At Cheryl’s Herbs, our liquid extract combination products each contain multiple herbs and are sold in one-ounce, two-ounce, and four-ounce dropper bottles.
 These products are for internal use. \nThe intention behind Cornsilk KB is to offer support to the urinary system.
 The product consists of 8 herbs:\nCornsilk - is used to support the urinary system when a bladder infection is present.
 It has, as a demulcent, a soothing effect upon the mucus membranes of the urinary tract.\nHydrangea Root - is well known for its ability to support us when gravel and stones are present in the urinary system, assisting in their dissolution and passage.\nHorsetail Herb - is a nourishing diuretic that supports the mucus membranes of the urinary tract helping to ease burning pain.\nCleavers Herb - can assist in remedying bladder infections and stones and can assist in promoting urination.\nUva Ursi Leaf - is an astringent and antiseptic so is helpful with bladder infections, bladder discharges, and when there is highly acidic urine.\nBuchu Leaf - when there is highly acidic urine and a frequent desire to urinate with little or no relief, this herb is suggested.\nJuniper Berry - purported to be of benefit where there is renal congestion, swelling, and back ache.\nMarshmallow Root - a demulcent herb that eases the passage of stones, it also supports diuresis.\nOverall, this product, as with any other of our liquid extract combinations, is a synergy offering more to us than any one of the individual herbs in it can offer, thereby supplying significant support to the urinary tract when there is infection.
 It is soothing to the mucus membranes when urine is highly acidic, helping to relieve burning pain; it helps promote urination; it has antiseptic action; and it can be used to dissolve stones and soothe their passage.\nSOURCES: Matthew Wood’s The Earthwise Herbal, A Complete Guide to Old World Medicinal Plants\nBOTANICAL SAFETY INFORMATION\nThis combination of herbs helps support the urinary system.\nUse 5-15 drops, 1-2 dropperfuls, or as much as a teaspoon at a time.
 Dose frequency could be 1-3 times or several times a day as desired.
 Generally best to use large, frequent doses in acute situations.
 When more comfort is achieved, or the situation is less severe, doses can be smaller and less frequent.
 Dose recommendations are for adults.
 For a child, adjust the dose according to weight.
-For example, if a child weighs approximately half what an adult weighs, give half of any of the above dose suggestions.\nDo not use herbal products to replace necessary care by a qualified physician.\nContains: \nCornsilk Zea mays, organic \nSafe to consume when used appropriately.\nHydrangea Root Hydrangea arborescens, organic \/ wild\nAvoid long term use.\nHorsetail Herb Equisetum arvense, wild\nAvoid during cardiac or renal dysfunction.
+For example, if a child weighs approximately half what an adult weighs, give half of any of the above dose suggestions.\nDo not use herbal products to replace necessary care by a qualified physician.\nContains: \nCornsilk Zea mays, organic \nSafe to consume when used appropriately.\nHydrangea Root Hydrangea arborescens, organic \/ wild crafted\nAvoid long term use.\nHorsetail Herb Equisetum arvense, wild crafted\nAvoid during cardiac or renal dysfunction.
 Has potential to lead to thiamine deficiency.
-Powdered form not recommended for children or for prolonged use due to the inorganic silica content, though teas \u0026amp; extracts contain mainly organic silica in colloidal form so are not problematic in this regard.\nCleavers Herb Galium aparine, wild\nSafe to consume when used appropriately.\nUva Ursi Leaf Arctostaphylos uva-ursi, wild\nAvoid during pregnancy, nursing, kidney disorders, and irritated digestive conditions.
-Not for prolonged use without consulting a practitioner.\nBuchu Leaf Barosma betulina, regular\nAvoid during pregnancy and kidney inflammation.\nJuniper Berry Juniperus communis, wild\nAvoid long term use and during kidney inflammation.\nMarshmallow Root Althea officinalis, organic\nSafe to consume when used appropriately.
+Powdered form not recommended for children or for prolonged use due to the inorganic silica content, though teas \u0026amp; extracts contain mainly organic silica in colloidal form so are not problematic in this regard.\nCleavers Herb Galium aparine, wild crafted\nSafe to consume when used appropriately.\nUva Ursi Leaf Arctostaphylos uva-ursi, wild crafted\nAvoid during pregnancy or lactation.
+Avoid with retinal thinning.
+Avoid with hypoglycemia.
+Avoid use with Lithium.
+Concomitant use with medication that acidifies urine may result in a decrease of effectiveness of Uva Ursi leaf, but some authorities disagree with this caution.
+Avoid use with kidney disorders and irritated digestive conditions.
+Not for prolonged use.\nBuchu Leaf Barosma betulina, regular\nAvoid during pregnancy and kidney inflammation.\nJuniper Berry Juniperus communis, wild crafted\nAvoid long term use and during kidney inflammation.\nMarshmallow Root Althea officinalis, organic\nSafe to consume when used appropriately.